Disability Insurance

 • Weekly grocery shop.

-Providing you didn’t have the condition before taking out protection, if your condition stops you working you can make a claim.
+Providing you didn’t have the condition before taking out the insurance policy, you can make a claim if the condition stops you working.
+It also:

 Does It Cover Pre-Existing Conditions?

-When you apply for cover, the insurer will ask you a series of medical questions.
-These will relate particularly to your health over the last 5 years.
+When you apply for Disability Insurance, the insurer will ask you a series of medical questions.
+These will relate particularly to your health over the last five years.
 If you declare any medical conditions, the insurer may:

 • Cover the condition on standard terms (so you won’t face any increased premiums or terms different from those of a healthy individual)